 Brexit makes it even more important for the UK cattle industry to emphasise its selling points, said Mr Dodds: “By the time we get this disease under control we will be out of Europe – and then we really are on our own.”

-Mr Dodds added that calf exports to Germany and Holland had already suffered because of our TB status and the UK could not afford to let other infectious diseases take hold.
+Mr Dodds added that calf exports to Germany and Holland have already suffered because of our TB status and the UK can not afford to let other infectious diseases take hold.